How to Succeed While Working as a Temp for an Agency

 How would my previous experience be valuable in this role?

-This is one of the most important questions to ask after a job rejection.
-If you’re confident that you were an excellent fit for the role you interviewed for but were still not offered the job, the problem may not be your resume.
-Developing your communication skills is critical to your success in an interview.
-You were likely qualified but did not effectively demonstrate the value your previous experience could add to the role and company.
+This is one of the most important questions to ask when rejected after an interview.
+If you’re confident that you were an excellent fit for the role you interviewed for but still didn’t get the job, the problem may not be your resume.
+Developing your communication skills is critical to your success in an interview and is a productive method of how to deal with job rejection.
+You were likely qualified, but did not effectively demonstrate the value your previous experience could add to the role and company.
 Before your next interview, think about how you can discuss your experience in a way that’s aligned with the job description.

 Was I professional?